Topics Map > Campus Services > Backup & Storage > UW Madison Box

 Download Box Notes for your desktop here: https://www.box.com/resources/downloads/notes

-For links to downloads and helpful support articles, please see: UW-Madison Box - Mobile Overview
+For links to downloads and helpful support articles, please see: [Link for document 32661 is unavailable at this time.]

 For Microsoft Office files like Word documents, Excel spreadsheets, and PowerPoint presentations, Box has also released an official Office add-on that lets you take syncing to a whole new level.
 With this add-on, you can connect directly to your Box account from Office, which means that you can open, edit, and save your Box files without ever leaving your Office application.

 For instructions on using the add-on to open and save files, please see: Using Box for Office